Tsourdox/useful-state-hooks/README.md

 - [useListState](#useliststate) - work with lists without worrying about mutations.
 - [useDebounceState](#usedebouncestate) - delay execution of state related actions.

-### UseLocalStorageState
+## UseLocalStorageState

 Syncs the state with localstorage.
-It has almost the same signature as the normal useState hook accepting primitives, dates, arrays and objects as initial state.
+It has almost the same signature as the normal useState hook accepting primitives, dates, arrays, objects and functions as initial state.

 ```
 const [count, setCount] = useLocalStorageState("count", 1);